hunsri/VRSketchingGeometryUP/README.md

 An example can be found under `SharedAssets/Assets/DefaultReferences.asset`.</br>
 To access `SharedAssets` you have to import it in the Package Manager (see [Import the examples](./README.md#import-the-examples))</br>

-See [the example script](./Samples~/LegacyExample/Scripts/VRSketchingExample.cs) for a more comprehensive demonstration.

 ```C#
     using UnityEngine;
     using VRSketchingGeometry.SketchObjectManagement;